al-matty/rest-api-to-s3-sync-pipe/README.md

 # API to S3 Hourly Syncing and Backfilling

-Self-hosted ETL pipeline for REST API → S3.
-Skip expensive cloud ETL services.
-Get production-grade features (retry logic, S3 sync, scheduling) in a simple, transparent Python script.
+Self-hosted ETL pipeline for REST API → S3, ready for orchestration with production-grade features, e.g. error code-based retry logic, S3 sync with backfilling and customizable logging.

-The pipeline consists of two workflows: **Fetching** (query Amplitude API for hourly event data) and **Syncing** (upload to S3 with duplicate prevention and cleanup).
+The pipeline consists of two workflows: **Fetching** (query REST API for hourly event data) and **Syncing** (upload to S3 with duplicate prevention and local cleanup).
 The workflows can be triggered via CLI.
-Run the commands with the `--dev` flag to simulate s3 as local folder instead.
+Run the commands with the `--dev` flag to simulate s3 as local folder.
 Anything about to be sent to s3 will then go there instead.

 ## Fetching Date Range